Writing challenge helps you improve your mental self?

 Editing is awful!

 You put in the hours to pound your thoughts out of the keyboard, and now you have to cut it.
-The main activity in editing is deleting.
+The primary activity in editing is deleting.
 Use an idea that I heard in a course I took on Udemy:

 If a word can go, it must go! ~ Shani Raja

-Everything should be made as simple as possible but not simpler. ~ Albert Einstein.
+Everything should be made as simple as possible, but not simpler. ~ Albert Einstein.

-Usually you will edit out or rewrite approximately one-third of your original writing.
+Usually, you will edit out or rewrite approximately one-third of your original writing.
 The exact amount depends on the length of the content and your writing skill.